MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/diskraid.md

 **drive**
 lists detailed information about the currently selected drive, including the occupying LUNs.
 **lun**
 lists detailed information about the currently selected LUN, including the contributing drives.
-The output differs slightly depending on whether the LUN is part of a Fibre Channel or iSCSI subsystem. if the Unmasked Hosts list contains only an asterisk, this means that the LUN is unmasked to all hosts.
+The output differs slightly depending on whether the LUN is part of a Fibre Channel or iSCSI subsystem.
+If the Unmasked Hosts list contains only an asterisk, this means that the LUN is unmasked to all hosts.
 **tportal**
 lists detailed information about the currently selected iSCSI target portal.
 **target**